bestmazzo/yun-rfid/README.md

 #ABOUT

-This project is about creating a little and hoepfully not so shortsighted DIY solution fir readin RFID tags with a Arduino and manage subsequent actions.
+This project is about creating a little and hopefully not so shortsighted DIY solution fir readin RFID tags with a Arduino and manage subsequent actions.
 The aim is to create a standalone solution that could be easily integrated in a wider environment, thus allowing end-user to quickly make it work while letting developers extending it with almost no extra effort.

+Every code review, suggestion and reuse of current code is welcome!

 ###UNDER THE HOOD
 Software architecture is based on MQTT protocol.